adarnimrod/resume/resume.rst

 About me
 --------

-- DevOps engineer, Linux and BSD sysadmin and Python developer.
+- DevOps engineer, Python developer and  Linux and BSD sysadmin.

 - Freelance, working remotely from Zichron Ya'akov, Israel.